 Field trip leaders: Arne Cleland and Jo Smith, supported by Melissa Jager and Ross Lawrence

 About: Lake Alta – located within the stunning Remarkables Conservation Area at an elevation of 1800 m, is the easiest high alpine environment you will access on foot!
 This walk boasts amazing alpine scenery, including wetlands, cushion fields and tussock grassland.
 This diversity of habitats begets a diversity of alpine species including Myosotis bryonoma (first described in 2018) as well as Hectorella caespitosa, Leucogenes grandiceps, and Ranunculus buchananii.
 We will also look at the restoration and transplanting of alpine communities including tussock grasslands undertaken by NZ Ski.
+Note: you will need to bring your own lunch on this field trip.

 Field trip leaders: Brian Rance and Jesse Bythell, supported by Geoff Rogers.

 About: A whistle-stop tour of several significant dryland sites to learn about their specialised flora, unique management challenges and restoration efforts.
 Our first stop is Butterfield Wildlife Management Reserve where we will hear about restoration planting efforts including rare shrub species.
 Lunchtime will see us settled in at Mahaka Katia/Pisa Flats Scientific Reserve where will hear from Ellery Mayence (DOC rare ecosystem science lead) about monitoring work at this highly significant site.
 Be prepared to get down on your hands and knees and marvel at tiny, threatened dryland plants like Lepidium solandri and Raoulia monroi.
 Then we’ll swing by the Cromwell Chafer Beetle Scientific Reserve and head back to Queenstown via the Kawarau Gorge with a short stop at Roaring Meg to see an example of broadscale conifer removal.
+Note: you will need to bring your own lunch on this field trip.

 Field trip 4: Restoration sites